kmlawson/japanese-empire-mo3335/assignments.md

 Some other questions to ask yourself as you write the long essay:

 * Does the essay have a clear introduction which articulates the argument I wish to make in the essay?
+Does it move beyond telling the reader what the essay is "about" and what the essay "will do" to tell the reader very clearly what *has been accomplished* in the essay and *what be specifically shown* in the essay, and not leave this only for the conclusion?
 * Does the essay have a clear conclusion which restates the main points and then makes some effort to contextualise the findings in the broader issues of the course?
 * Does the essay situate the argument being made in the context of the sources used, and its relevance to the study of our module topic?
 * Does the essay show a good understanding of the sources used, and use them effectively in supporting my argument with clear and specific examples to enforce my points?